 Increased client value: A monthly fee and the ongoing opportunity to pitch for new work will significantly increase your average client value over time.

 Better systems: Putting together bulletproof maintenance packages will naturally force you to up your game across the board.
-Offering maintenance services address a large number of traditional pain points for WordPress developers.
-You stand to benefit from the security of recurring revenue and can create substantially better client relationships over time.
+Offering maintenance services addresses a large number of traditional pain points for WordPress developers.
+You stand to benefit from the security of recurring revenue, and can create substantially better client relationships over time.

 Why is this good for your clients?